-In sports science, a Mesocycle is a medium-length training section that is repeated in its basic structure and function, usually 9-24 weeks, which is a part of a Macrocycle consisting of several Microcycles.
+In sports science, a Mesocycle is a medium-length training section that is repeated in its basic structure and function, which is a part of a Macrocycle consisting of several Microcycles.

 A Macrocycle is a longer regular recurring training session with a similar task and basic structure in sports science.
-A Macrocycle can cover the period from one year to several years, as in Olympic sports.
+A Macrocycle can cover the period of several months up to one year.

 What is Microperiodization?

 In sports science, the structure of Micro-, Meso- and Macrocycles has been intensively studied for decades.
 However, the specific structure of total volume, average intensity and peak intensity within a training session hasn’t gotten much attention.
 Therefore I defined the term „Microperiodization“ a few years ago, which addresses the structuring of total volume, average intensity and peak intensity within a training session.
 The most crucial factor here is how to choose a weight for each set of an exercise within a training session.
 This has a great influence on the training effect and progress.

 Example:Option A – 8 sets of 3 repetitions.
 BB Benchpress.
 Start with a heavy set and reduce the weight from set to set (by about 2% each).
 Set 1 – 90kg for 3 reps

 Set 2 – 88kg for 3 reps

 Set 3 – 86kg for 3 reps